-Charlie Swanson is emerging as one of the USA’s next generation of 400 I.M swimmers.
+Charlie Swanson is a competitive swimmer who represents the United States internationally.
 The Virginia native swam for NOVA of Virginia under Geoff Brown before heading to the University of Michigan where he quickly made an impact.

 University of Michigan